ZupIT/beagle-docs/content/en/Resources/Style/Android.md

 ## Customized attributes

 {{% alert color="info" %}}
 For Beagle to be able to apply customized styles to components, when they are declared in the application, their **parents must refer to each corresponding family**.
-That is, to customize the components:
+So, to customize the components:

 * `Text`, your style should extend from **`Widget.AppCompat.TextView`**
 * `TextInput`, your style should extend from **`Widget.AppCompat.EditText`**